jsh1/activity_log/README.md

 	$ act new [--edit] [CREATION-OPTIONS...]

 Creates a new activity file.
 If no --date option, defaults to current time.
-(Date: is only required header.)
+(Date: is the only required header.)
 If --edit option is specified launches editor on initial file.

 	$ act import [--edit] [CREATION-OPTIONS...]